Colorado Minimum Wage Laws

-The minimum wage in Colorado, under state law, is required to increase annually, accounting for inflation.
-The inflation adjustment is based on changes in the consumer price index.
+The state minimum wage in Colorado, under state law, is required to increase annually, accounting for inflation.
+The inflation adjustment, which is issued by the Colorado Division of Labor Standards and Statistics, is based on changes in the consumer price index.
 For those who receive tips, such as servers, the minimum wage is $9.54.
 If an employee receives a minimum of $30 in tips per month, they are eligible to be paid the tipped minimum wage.

 Employees who are deemed to have a disability that will result in less efficient work may receive up to 15% less than the standard minimum wage, as long as the employer has a license and is certified by the Colorado Department of Labor and Employment.

 For more information on Colorado’s minimum wage, visit our Colorado Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 The state of Colorado requires employers to pay employees overtime pay, unless an exemption applies, at a rate of 1½ times their regular rate when they work:

 - more than 40 hours in a workweek,